Ananya-55/Airline-Management-System/README.md

 ## Introduction

 AviaSphere is a comprehensive Airline Management System designed to streamline and optimize airline operations.
-This system features advanced functionalities for flight management, passenger handling, booking services, and secure user authentication.
-It provides a user-friendly interface for administrators, staff, and passengers to manage tasks such as booking, check-in, and flight tracking efficiently.
+This system features functionalities for flight management, passenger handling and booking services.
+It provides a user-friendly interface for administrators and passengers to manage tasks such as booking and flight tracking efficiently.

 ## Setup Instructions